 Tooling has grown in importance among web application developers in the last decade.
-As the complexity of web applications has grown, so too has the variety, scope and scale of the tools developers use to create these applications.
-In that context, package managers, module loaders and bundlers, linters, task runners and UI frameworks are the key building blocks for developing a robust Vue.js application.
+As the complexity of web applications has grown, so has the variety, scope and scale of the tools developers use to create these applications.
+In the context of a web application, package managers, module loaders and bundlers, linters, task runners, online collaboration tools and UI frameworks are the key building blocks of developing a robust React application.

-Let's take a look at some of the current popular tooling options for Vue.js applications.
+Let's take a look at some of the current popular tooling for React applications.